goto40/textx-cpp/README.md

  * boost regex
    * faster than built-in regex
-   * some special cases (unittests) fail with the built-in regex
+   * some special cases (unit tests) fail with the built-in regex

  * cppcoro (gcc compatible fork https://github.com/andreasbuhr/cppcoro)
    * for the `coro::generator<..>` required for the